 1 in 20

-Inexcusable failure of Captain Edwards or any officers to oversee filling all 20 lifeboats, 4 of which were collapsible, to rated capacity of 1,178, much less to some arbitrary but reasonable number over theoretical capacity (say 18 more children plus small women - sit on laps) in view of the exceptionally calm seas.
+Inexcusable failure of Captain Edwards or any officers to oversee filling all 14 lifeboats (cap.
+65), plus 4 Englehardt collapsibles (cap.
+47), and 2 cutters (cap.
+40) to their total rated capacity of 1,178, much less to some arbitrary but reasonable number over theoretical capacity (say 12 to 18 more children plus small women - to sit on laps) in view of the exceptionally calm seas.
 Only 705 survivors in lifeboats were rescued, 473 less than rated capacity.
+Overloaded boats could have saved roughly 777 more passengers and crew.

 1 in 50